wayjay4/todo_laravel_react_app/README.md

 php artisan key:generate
 ```

-Two options to serve the Todo Application
-- using php artisan serve and local database (see instructions below)
-- using docker service container (see instructions below)

-### Serve application with php artisan and local database

 Create a local MySql database.
 You can also use another database (SQLite, Postgres), simply update your configuration accordingly.

 - open .env file and change db settings as needed